Fogelman/youtube-scrapper/README.md

     name, //Channel name
     href, //Youtube's relative path eg: /channel/11231231
-    depth, //Current depth of the recursive function (number) maxDepth, //Max depth that the recursive function can go (numbrt) sufix, //A sufix that is passed to all childs of the parent function and is appended at each filename }
+    depth, //Current depth of the recursive function (number) maxDepth, //Max depth that the recursive function can go (number) sufix, //A sufix that is passed to all childs of the parent function and it's appended at the end of each filename }
 ```